About

 News

 Prof. Eskandari was honored with the Junior Excellence in Teaching Award as the only College of Engineering recipient.
 This prestigious accolade is reserved for faculty whose career record demonstrates commitment and determination of an outstanding teacher while pursuing research excellence.
-The Celebration of Teaching event featured a video interview and article.
+The Celebration of Teaching event featured a video interview and article and feature.

 Congratulations to bMECH!
 In this invited manuscript, co-authored by each member of the bMECH lab, we describe the latest techniques for experimental characterization and computational modeling, representing dissemination of major efforts to advance the field of lung biomechanics.
 Find it at Current Protocols, Special Biomechanics Issue